nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Viewing help: `help`

-Shows a message explaining how to access the help page.
+Shows a command summary table as well as a link to access this user guide page.

 ![help message](images/helpMessage.png)